 We need to use data from both tables to solve the question, so the first thing we figure out is how to join them together.
 Since we should only consider accounts that had downloads, we can use an INNER JOIN (or just JOIN).

-An INNER JOIN will discard accounts with no records present in the
+An INNER JOIN will discard accounts with no records in the

 If a user has five jobs but has only posted each job once, then they are part of the single_post user base.
-But if the user has five jobs and has posted a total of seven times, then at least one job must have multiple postings.
+But if the user has five jobs and has posted seven times, then at least one job must have multiple postings.

 We first write a subquery to get an organized version of the job_postings and name it user_job.

 We want a count of total job postings per user and job.
 Since each job posting has a unique id, we write our subquery to count posting ids and distinct job ids per user.